-Block volumes in a security zone cannot be attached to a compute instance that is not in the same security zone.
+Block volumes in a security zone can't be attached to a compute instance that is not in the same security zone.

 - Open the navigation menu and click Compute.
 Under Compute, click Instances.

-In the Instances list, click the instance that you want to attach a volume to.
+In the Instances list, click the name of the instance that you want to attach a volume to.

-If the instance supports consistent device paths, and the volume you are attaching is not a boot volume, select a path from the Device Path drop-down list when attaching.
-This enables you to specify a device path for the volume attachment that remains consistent between instance reboots.
+If the instance supports consistent device paths, and the volume that you're attaching is not a boot volume, select a path from the Device path list.
+This feature enables you to specify a device path for the volume attachment that remains consistent between instance reboots.

 For more information about this feature and the instances that support it, see Connecting to Volumes With Consistent Device Paths

-When the volume's icon no longer lists it as Attaching, if the attachment type is Paravirtualized, you can use the volume.
+When the volume's state is Attached, if the attachment type is Paravirtualized, the volume is connected automatically and you can use it.
 If the attachment type is iSCSI, you need to connect to the volume first.
-For more information, see Connecting to a Volume.
+For more information, see Connecting to a Block Volume.

-On Linux-based instances, if you want to automatically mount volumes on instance boot, you need to set some specific options in the
+On Linux-based instances, if you want to automatically mount volumes when the instance starts, you need to set some specific options in the

-/etc/fstabfile, or the instance may fail to launch.
+/etc/fstabfile, or the instance might fail to start.
 This applies to both iSCSI and paravirtualized attachment types.
-For volumes using consistent device paths, see fstab Options for Block Volumes Using Consistent Device Paths.
+For volumes that use consistent device paths, see fstab Options for Block Volumes Using Consistent Device Paths.
 For all other volumes, see Traditional fstab Options.